Lakshmipur District

-Lakshmipur District (লক্ষ্মীপুর জেলা; /bn/) is a district in Bangladesh with an area of 1,440 km^{2}.
+Lakshmipur District or Laxmipur District (লক্ষ্মীপুর জেলা; /bn/) is a district in Bangladesh with an area of 1,440 km^{2}.
 It is bordered by Chandpur to the north, Bhola and Noakhali districts to the south, Noakhali to the east, and Barisal and Bhola districts to the west.
 Lakshmipur was part of Noakhali until 15 February 1984, when the western part of Noakhali was reorganised from Lakshmipur subdivision into Lakshmipur district to improve administrative efficiency.

 History

 As with the rest of the erstwhile Noakhali district, most of the Lakshmipur area was formed relatively recently from alluvial deposits brought by the Meghna.
 The region was formerly under the Samatata region of ancient Bengal and later formed part of the Bhulua Kingdom, which intermittently fell under the domination of the Bengal Sultans, Tripura and Rakhine.
 During the 14th century, a Sufi saint called by the locals Shah Miran arrived in the district to spread Islam among the local Hindus.
 His dargah is in Kanchanpur village of Ramganj Upazila.

 Bhulua was conquered by the Mughals in the early 17th century.
 In the 18th century, the East India Company took over the region and formed the district of Noakhali.
 The Noakhali riots began in Shyampur village of Ramganj Upazila and spread to the rest of the present district.
 After Partition, Lakshmipur continued to be a part of Noakhali district until 1984 when it became its own district.